elementary/website/docs/code/getting-started.md

     Any ideas about what happened here?
 We've created a new `Gtk.Button` with the label "Click me!".
 Then we add a margin to the button so that it doesn't bump up against the sides of the window.
 We've said that if this button is clicked, we want to change the label to say "Hello World!" instead.
 We've also said that we want to make the button insensitive after it's clicked; We do this because clicking the button again has no visible effect.
 Finally, we add the button to our `Gtk.ApplicationWindow` and declare that we want to show all of the window's contents.

-    Compile and run your application one last time and test it out.
+    Compile and run your application one more time and test it out.
 Nice job!
 You've just written your first Gtk+ app!

 ## Pushing to GitHub {#pushing-to-github}